bevacqua/campaign/README.md

 # Features

-- _Extensible._ Pick a template engine and an email sending service or SMTP and roll with it
+- _Extensible._ Pick a template engine and an email-sending service or SMTP and roll with it
 - Takes care of boring stuff: CSS inlining, `@media` queries, JSON-LD, plain-text versions of your HTML
 - Takes care of important stuff: batching requests, providing a sane API, view layouts, etc.
 - Provides debugging facilities for sending test emails and capturing output in a terminal session